 Quality indicators/criteria 4.
-Lea rning and Teaching 4.1 Pla inning the programmes of study 1 - 5 4.1.1 The Institution provides an effective system for designing, approving, monitoring and periodically reviewing programmes of study.
-5 4.1.2 Students and other stakeholders, including employers, are actively involved on 5 5 4.1.3 4.1.3 The programmes of study are in compliance with the ESG and the existing legislation and meet the professional qualifications requirements in the 5 professional courses, where applicable.
+Lea 4.
+Learning and Teaching 4.1 Pla anning the programmes of study 1 - 5 4.1.1 The Institution provides an effective system for designing, approving nonitoring and periodically reviewing programmes of study.
+5 4.1.2 Students and other stakeholders, including employers, are actively involved on the programmes' review and development.
+5 4.1.3 The programmes of study are in compliance with the ESG and the existing legislation and meet the professional qualifications requirements in the professional courses, where applicable.
 4.1.4 The Institution ensures that its programmes of study integrate effectively theory and practice.
-4.1.5 1.5 The assessment and evaluation procedures and content are in compliance with the level of the programme of study (in reference to EQF).
-Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies. any) the 4.2 Organisation of teaching 1 - 1 - 5 4.2.1 The Institution establishes student admission criteria for each programme, which are adhered to consistently.
+4.1.5 The assessment and evaluation procedures and content are in compliance with the level of the programme of study (in reference to EQF).
+Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies.
+The score is based on the reasonable assumption that quality processes and procedures will match those of other branches.
+4.2 Or 4.2 Organisation of teaching 4.2.1 The Institution establishes student admission criteria for each programme, which are adhered to consistently.
 5